 Having committed its institutions to work towards achieving the MDGs, Kosovo has agreed to follow up on progress and maintain regular reporting.
-As third form of reporting on the progress of MDGs.
+As a result, the UN Kosovo Team has undertaken its third form of reporting on the progress of MDGs.
 In 2004, the UNKT produced a first baseline report for Kosovo Where will we be in 2015? - which provided the initial benchmarks as to where Kosovo stands regarding the MDGs.
 The baseline was followed by the 2nd MDG Report for Kosovo, published in 2007, which developed further on the initial benchmarks and provided further analysis and assessments.